jmcriv/datafun-06-projects/README.md

 This task will explore different data analysis points surrounding a CSV dataset composed of information related to Diamonds.

 # TASK 3
-This task will be focused on my domain of PUZZLES and willexplore different data analysis points surrounding a CSV dataset composed of information related to Video Game Sales.
+This task will be focused on my domain of PUZZLES and will explore different data analysis points surrounding a CSV dataset composed of information related to Video Game Sales.

 # BONUS
 The bonus section is contained with the Task 3 workbook, and provides a WordCloud of Video Game Publishers.